Flexible varieties and automorphism groups: Appendix: Holomorphic flexibility

 We claim that a Stein manifold $X$ admits an elliptic microspray if and only if $X$ is holomorphically flexible.
 Indeed, admitting an elliptic microspray implies the holomorphic flexibility, because the holomorphic vector fields on a Stein manifold $X$ span the tangent space at every point.
 As for the converse, we observe that on a holomorphically flexible manifold $X$ the sheaf of germs of holomorphic vector fields is spanned by the sheaf of germs of holomorphic vector fields generated by completely integrable such fields.
 By Cartan's Theorem B, on a Stein manifold $X$ the corresponding $\cO_{\rm an}(X)$-modules coincide. \erems

 In the analytic setting, the following analog of Corollary \ref{locclo} holds.

-\blem If a Stein manifold $X$ is holomorphically flexible over a Stein manifold $B$ then the relative tangent bundle of $X$ over $B$ is spanned a finite number of completely integrable relative holomorphic vector fields on $X$. \elem
+\blem If a connected Stein manifold $X$ is holomorphically flexible over a Stein manifold $B$ then the relative tangent bundle of $X$ over $B$ is spanned by a finite number of completely integrable relative holomorphic vector fields on $X$. \elem

-\bproof In the absolute case i.e., $B$ consists of a point , the assertion is just that of Lemma 4.1 in \cite{KK}.
+\bproof In the absolute case i.e., when $B$ is a point, the assertion is just that of Lemma 4.1 in \cite{KK}.
 The proof of this lemma in \cite{KK} works without changes in the relative case as well. \eproof

 With the same arguments as in the proof of Proposition \ref{6.10} this implies that a Stein manifold $X$, which is holomorphically flexible over another Stein manifold $B$, admits a fiber dominating spray.
 Thus we obtain the following result.